Mangrove-Web-Development/devdocs/mgtemplate/users.md

 the WordPress core `populate_roles` function needs to be called once.
 Please note: running `populate_roles` may conflict with plugins that adjust roles and capabilities.

+If you would like to update a project with the new roles, copy over the relevant code and then reset the admin role and setup the developer role.

 ## Relevant Code
 All functions related to this feature are in `mangrove-custom.php` under `/* Roles and Capabilities */`.